Water supply and sanitation in Italy: Investment and financing

 Investments fell by more than 70 per cent over the course of the 1990s, dropping from approximately €2.0 billion to around €0.6 billion a year: A study commissioned by the government and published in 2006 noted: "The fall in investment occurred precisely at a time when applicable European environmental directives required, on the contrary, an increase in investment. (...)
 The challenge for the sector is (...) to more than triple the current level of investment, without being able to rely any longer on the contribution of public funds at a level comparable with the past."

 Most investments were historically financed by local taxes or by cross-subsidies from local energy utilities.
 In line with government policy, between 2004 and 2014 water tariffs in some cities increased, for example from 1.20 to 1.60 Euro per cubic meter in Florence.
 However, many local politicians are reluctant to raise water tariffs, even if such increases are foreseen in the business plans of regional utilities.
 Water tariffs thus remain much lower than in the UK, France, Germany or Austria.
 The average water bill of a household using 100 cubic meters per year was only 11 Euro per month in 2011, according to the Blue Book of the Italian water sector published by the research group Utilitatis.
 The Blue Book estimated the need for investments in the sector for the next 30 years at 64 billion Euro (about 2.1 billion Euro/year).
 Half of the investment is for maintenance.
 Expected public funding will cover only 11% of the total.
 The remainder is expected to come from private funding.
 However, ATO business plans do not provide room for more debt.
 Only a small share of investments can be financed by EU grants that are only available for some regions like Sardinia and Sicily.

+In 2022, a loan of €200 million was provided by the European Investment Bank, to Abbanoa, the primary water utility of Sardinia.
+This loan assisting a multi-year investment plan to repair the island's leaky water pipes, which lose almost 60% of the water that flows through them.